vantangst/Wether-forecast/README.md

 - Retrieve the weather information from OpenWeatherMapsAPI.
 - Allow users to enter the searching term.
-- Proceed to search if the search term length is at least 3 characters
+- Proceed to search if the search term length is at least 3 characters.
-- Show the searched results as a list
+- Show the searched results as a list.
 - Able to handle failures like network down, etc.
 - Caching mechanism to prevent the app from generating a bunch of API requests.
 - Manage caching mechanism & lifecycle.
 - Support the disability to read out the text with Talkback.
+- Support the disability to scale large text for those who can't see the text clearly.

 ## Next steps

-The application can be enhanced to support
+The application can be enhanced more for

-- Support the disability to scale large text for those who can't see the text clearly.
+- Add more local test for ui.
+- Unit test for Exception case (`Checked exception` issue), ApiService interface.

 ## Note

 - I have done 8/10 items at Problem Statement.
 I don't have time to finish all items.
 - I have done a Unit test for logic code (`Repository`, `ViewModel`) and some basic test cases for UI test (`View`).
-- UI from the requirement is not good enough, need to discuss and improve later
+- UI from the requirement is not good enough, need to discuss and improve later.

 ## Runnable app